What to know about Tanya Chutkan, the judge randomly assigned to Trump's Jan. 6 case

 In December 2021, Chutkan sentenced Robert Scott Palmer to more than five years in prison after he admitted to attacking officers during the Capitol breach with a wooden plank and the contents of a fire extinguisher.
 At the time, it was the longest sentence imposed in the sprawling investigation.

-"None of us are the worst things we've ever done," Chutkain advised Palmer.
+"None of us are the worst things we've ever done," Chutkan advised Palmer.
 "I hope you continue to consider other sources of information as you go forward."

 for more features.